Alundran/Blackbaud.CustomFx.R68.HistoryView/README.md

+# Important Note
+This functionality was introduced in SP25 of Blackbaud CRM.
+Please do not deploy this customisation as conflicts may occur with the now out of box code.

 # Blackbaud.CustomFx.R68.HistoryView
 Adds a button to the R68 Process history to view a snapshot report of data retained in the Gift Aid Online Submission XML.
 This is for Blackbaud CRM.